 Making a Start

 Before talking to anyone it is a good idea to have an idea of volumes i.e. how many units of packaging you will require a year in thousands.
 This could filter out a lot of potential suppliers – some have high minimum order quantities, others will specialise in smaller quantities.
+If your requirement is for anything under 1000 units, it will almost always be cheaper to go for ‘off the shelf’ options.
 It is also a good idea to be clear at this stage what requirements the packaging may need to conform to in addition to standard packaging regulations – e.g. BRC accreditation if you are in the food industry.